seeseekey/epubwriter/README.md

 ## Usage

-The library can used via Maven.
+The library can be used via Maven.
 Add the dependency:

 ```
 <dependency>
     <groupId>net.seeseekey</groupId>
     <artifactId>epubwriter</artifactId>
-    <version>1.0.2</version>
+    <version>1.0.1</version>
 </dependency>
 ```